Red River Valley, The

 Hartman's Tennessee Ramblers, "New Red River Valley" (Bluebird B-6162, 1935' Bluebird B-8894 [as Tennessee Ramblers], 1941)

-The Lomaxes are responsible for the claim that the original of this was Kerrigan's "Bright Mohawk Valley" text.
+The Lomaxes are responsible for the claim that the original of this was James Kerrigan's "Bright Mohawk Valley" text of 1896.
+This really did seem to be the earliest known version for a long time, but we can now show that the song is at least sixteen years older.

 Fuld reports a claim by Fowke that this song predates the Kerrigan text, and that the original was sung as early as 1869 in Canada, referring to the Red River of the North.
-I know of no direct proof of this claim, but certainly there are early Canadian versions.
-Plus the song was recorded repeatedly in the early part of the twentieth century, with major variants in text and few versions mentioning the Mohawk Valley; this is certainly indirect evidence that the song is older than the Kerrigan version and originally referred to some other river, presumably either the northern or the southern Red.
-Given the nature of the texts found by Fowke, I think the reference is indeed to the Red River of the North.
+Certainly there are early Canadian versions.
+Plus the song was recorded repeatedly in the early part of the twentieth century, with major variants in text and few versions mentioning the Mohawk Valley.
+The Red River is indeed the river most often cited, and given the nature of the texts found by Fowke, I think the reference in her versions at least is indeed to the Red River of the North, not to the southern Red River.

 In an interesting footnote, A. T. Emery and O. C. Jillson in 1863 published a song, "The Indian Lover," in which an Indian man courts a white woman.
 And Jon W. Finson, The Voices That Are Gone: Themes in Nineteenth-Century American Popular Song, Oxford University Press, 1994, p.
 259, says that the tune of that piece "bears some resemblance to the tune of 'Red River Valley.'"
 Given that the Canadian versions involve an Indian WOMAN and a British MAN, did someone take the tune and reverse the roles?
 I don't know; I would say that the traditional song is much better, lyrically.